Detective I. M. Manly here, and I’ve stopped by today to tell you about a serious situation concerning today’s protagonists.

 9. While we’re on the subject of Kinsey, why can’t I have a steady girlfriend?
 You know, someone nice, like her?
 I’m pretty tired of living alone and drinking by myself in dark, dreary bars.
 I want to have some fun for a change.
 What don’t you ever let me go dancing, or to a movie?
 Anywhere where I don’t end up fighting or blasting someone’s brains all over the ceiling.
 That’s no way to live.

 10. You never take me anywhere.
 I’m tired of living on dusty bookshelves.
 So I have an idea.
-I heard the Writers’ Police Academy is teaming up with Sirchie to host a special event called MurderCon Why don’t you do us, and your readers, a favor and sign up the second registration opens?
+I heard the Writers’ Police Academy is launching a brand new series of online courses.
+Why don’t you do us, and your readers, a favor and sign up the second registration opens?
 Then you’ll see first-hand all the things you’ve been writing WRONG all these years.
 All the other writers will be there.